DennyScott/Blog-Posts/drafts/Using Sublime with Unity.md

  "sidebar_xsmall": true
 ```

+###Changing Sublime Icon
+Download one of the New Sublime icons form [here](https://github.com/jamiewilson/predawn/tree/master/dock-icons).
+I personally like the dark icon.
+So I went to sublime-predawn-dark-round-icon.icns, and clicked View Raw.
+This will download the icon for us.
+The we need to paste this file into ~/Applications/SublimeText/Contents/Resources.
+Call it "Sublime Text.icns", replacing the old one.
+Finally, right click the Sublime Text in your Applications folder, and select "Get Info".
+Drag the dark round icon over the Sublime Icon in the top left.

 ###Installing Color Scheme
 In full credit, the color scheme we are using is one called Bold, by Dayle Rees.
 All of his work can be found (here)[https://github.com/daylerees/colour-schemes].
 I've modified his color scheme slightly, and named it Unity.
 The reason I modded it was to tweak the color of the #regions.
 They came through as basic white text before, and I altered them to blue.